-How Selling My Diamond Ring Helped Me Move Forward
+How Selling My Ring Helped Me Move Forward - Worthy's Client Review

 The holidays can be a tough time after a divorce when you are readjusting to new family dynamics.
 “It was hard for me, very lonely, but I made it through,” said our Transitions & Traditions sweepstakes winner, Tammy W. Our quiz focused on the tricky balance of recreating cherished memories with embracing new beginnings, something Tammy is very familiar with: “I’m taking steps this year to make it better by starting a tradition of my own.”